CP1404/Practicals/prac_06/README.md

     how the function name starts with **"is"**, like `isupper()`, `isnumeric()`, etc.?
 So, it returns a Boolean.

-Create a simple program, languages.py.
+Create a simple program in a file called **languages.py**.

-Import the class, then copy these 3 languages:
+Import the class, then copy these 3 lines into your new program:

 ```python
 ruby = ProgrammingLanguage("Ruby", "Dynamic", True, 1995)